Options For Residential Chain Link Fence

 Chain link fabric refers to the actual wire mesh which operates as the barrier.

 Chain link wire is sized by “gauge”.
 The smaller the number of the gauge means the wire is thicker and stronger.
 Even a one to two gauge difference makes a significant difference in the strength and durability of the wire.
-Not only does the increase make the wire stronger, but the galvanized coating is more durable.
+Not only does this increase make the wire stronger, but also make galvanized coating is more durable.
 Thicker wire can be hot dipped longer in zinc without melting.
 This creates the rust resistant galvanized coating.

 At a minimum 11.5 gauge chain link fence should be used in a residential application.
 If you need more strength you could use 11 gauge or 9 gauge.